Give your body a boost and start your day with immune-boosting vitamins and minerals with these Lemon Ginger Turmeric Shots.

 - It's dairy-free and caffeine-free

-- The curcumin in turmeric is known for preventing body from free radical damage
+- The curcumin in turmeric is known for preventing body from free radicals damage

 - Coconut Water is a delicious, nutritious and natural beverage that's extremely good for you.
 When buying bottled coconut water, avoid brands with added sugar, sweeteners or flavors.

-- Lemon is high in vitamin C and fiber.
+- Lemon juice is high in vitamin C and fiber.
 Vitamin C is thought to increase the production of white blood cells, which help to fight infections.

 - Honey is used as a sweetener in the shots.
 Make sure to choose a high-quality brand, because some lower-quality ones may be mixed with syrup.